-The circular flow model in two sector economy is a hypothetical concept which states that there are only two sectors in the economy, household sector and business sector (business firms).
+The circular flow model in the two-sector economy is a hypothetical concept which states that there are only two sectors in the economy, household sector and business sector (business firms).

 The household sector is the source of factors of production who earn by providing factor services to the business sector.
 The business sector refers to the firms that produce goods and services, and receive income by supplying the produced goods to the household sector.

 The state of equilibrium in the two-sector economy is defined as a situation in which no change occurs in the levels of income (Y), expenditure (E), and output (O).

 The two sector economy has the following assumptions: